 The government in South Africa publish job interview guidelines on their website giving prospective employees in Cape Town advice for impressing future employers.
 Their suggestions include:

 - Research the company you are being interviewed by to impress your potential employers that you appreciate and understand their company values, objectives and are up-to-date with the latest company news

 - Know the name of the contact person

 - Be aware of your body language

 - Relax and be yourself.
 Interviews are ultimately your chance to show you are a comfortable easy going person.
-Prospective employers want to be assured you are a likeable person that will fit into their company culture
+Prospective employers want assurance that you’re a likable person that will fit into their company culture.

 For more do’s and don’t of applying for jobs in Cape Town refer to the Western Cape council advice board click here.